design-automation/design-automation-website/software/mobius/mobius_parametric.md

 # Möbius Parametric Modeller

-coming soon
+The Möbius Parametric Modeller allows  procedures to be developed for generating complex 3D models of buildings and urban neighbourhoods.

+The models combine geometric data with semantic information.
+The semantic information is attached to geometric elements or groups of elements.
+The geometry is modelling using a topological data structure that allows a wide variety type of interrelationships to be explicitly represented.

-See [Parametric Information Modelling](/software/PIM/) for more details about the PIM approach.
+See [Parametric Information Modelling](/software/PIM/) for more details about this approach.

+## Some Examples

+{% include fig.html file="Mobius_AlvinSoh_Page_02.png" caption="The Möbius Parametric Modeller, a student modelling project (Alvin Soh, NUS, 2018)." %}

 ## Möbius Parametric Modeller (Aug 2017 - ongoing)
 - Project PI: [Patrick Janssen](http://patrick.janssen.name/)